techpivot/streaming-slack-notify/README.md

 ### Developer Reference

+- Project setup is a Monorepo using Yarn workspaces.
+This works fairly well for shared dependencies, specifically, the `common` package.
+We resolve using relative paths and not aliases (e.g. `../../common`) as this works 100% of the time cross platform.
+When using aliases/path resolves it works when compiling but not currently in VSCode. _More investigation is needed to migrate to aliases._

 - If you need to run any of the the NPM/Yarn commands on a system that may not have anything installed, we provide a docker-compose helper.